On F List of Movie Reviews

 and Allen Hall won the Oscar for Best Visual Effects.
 I wish the MLK segment with the German Shepherd dogs was kept in the

-who turned down the role, playing Forrest Gump, so it's a good thing he did
+who turned down the role, playing Forrest Gump, so it's a good thing that he did

 Pulp Fiction instead which should've resulted in Best Actor Oscar.
 But was I annoyed